-- 17. State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 17. - 18.
-State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 18. - 19.
-State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 19. - 20.
-State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 20. - 21.
-State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 21. - 22.
-State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 22. - 23.
-State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 23.

-- 24. State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 24. - 25.
-State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 25. - 26.
-State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 26. - 27.
-State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 27. - 28.
-State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 28. - 29.
-State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 29. - 30.
-State Defendants admit that Secretary Raffensperger is the Secretary of State of Georgia.
+17. State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 17.

+State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 18.

+19. State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph19.

+20. State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 20.

+21. State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 21.

+22. State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 22.

+23. State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 23.

+24. State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 24.

+25. State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 25.

+26. State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 26.

+27. State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 27.

+28. State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 28.

+29. State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the allegations contained in Paragraph 29.

+30. State Defendants admit that Secretary Raffensperger is the Secretary of State of Georgia.
 State Defendants further admit that the Secretary has responsibilities under law related to elections, including making available the absentee-ballot application form.
 State Defendants deny the remaining allegations contained in Paragraph 30.

-- 31. State Defendants deny the first sentence of Paragraph 31.
-By way of further response, State Defendants aver that John Fervier is the Chair of the State Election Board and that Rick Jeffares replaced Matthew Mashburn on the State Election Board.
+31. State Defendants deny the first sentence of Paragraph 31.
+By way of further response, State Defendants aver that Edward Lindsey replaced Rebecca Sullivan on the State Election Board.
 State Defendants further admit that the duties of members of the State Election Board are set forth in statute and respectfully refer the Court to the cited authority for a full and accurate statement of its contents and deny any allegations inconsistent therewith.
-State Defendants deny the remaining allegations contained in Paragraph 31 of the Amended Complaint. - 32.
-State Defendants deny the first sentence of Paragraph 32.
-By way of further response, State Defendants aver that the current State Election Board Members are John Fervier, Sara Tindall Ghazal, Rick Jeffares, Janice Johnston, and Janelle King.
+State Defendants deny the remaining allegations contained in Paragraph 31 of the Amended Complaint.

+32. State Defendants deny the first sentence of Paragraph 32.
+By way of further response, State Defendants aver that the current State Election Board Members are Matthew Mashburn, Sara Ghazal, Edward Lindsey, and Janice Johnston.
 State Defendants further admit that the duties of members of the State Election Board are set forth in statute and respectfully refer the Court to the cited authority for a full and accurate statement of its contents and deny any allegations inconsistent therewith.
-State Defendants deny the remaining allegations contained in Paragraph 32 of the Amended Complaint. - 33.
-State Defendants admit that the Spalding County Board of
+State Defendants deny the remaining allegations contained in Paragraph 32 of the Amended Complaint.

-Elections and Registration is responsible for the administration of elections in Spalding County.
+33. State Defendants admit that the Spalding County Board of Elections and Registration is responsible for the administration of elections in Spalding County.
 State Defendants lack sufficient knowledge or information with which to form a belief as to the truth of the remaining allegations contained in Paragraph 33.